-Uganda is a dramatically scenic land locked East African country with a diverse landscape stretching from the snow covered peaks of the Rwenzori Mountains to the seemingly endless waters of Lake Victoria.
-Blessed with an abundance of wildlife, it is widely renowned for the endangered mountain gorillas who find sanctuary in Bwindi Impenetrable National Park.
+Uganda is a dramatically scenic land locked east African country with a diverse landscape stretching from the snow covered peaks of the Rwenzori Mountains to the seemingly endless waters of Lake Victoria.
+Blessed with an abundance of wildlife, it is widely renowned for the endangered mountain gorillas who find sanctuary in Bwindi Impenetrable Forest National Park.

 - Ishasha Wilderness Camp in Queen Elizabeth National Park